Reclaiming the Wise Woman retreatBeara, West Cork

 The retreat begins at 5pm on the Sunday; departure is after breakfast on the Saturday.

-We will be staying in four comfortable and stylish houses on the beautiful Drumgarriff Estate, just outside the village of Glengarriff, with access to the shore at Bantry Bay and views of Garnish Island.
+We will be staying in four comfortable and stylish houses on the beautiful Dromgarriff Estate, just outside the village of Glengarriff, with access to the shore at Bantry Bay and views of Garnish Island.
 (For more information about Glengarriff, please visit this website.
 For more information about the Beara Peninsula, please visit this website.)

-18 single rooms are available (there are nine bedrooms in the main house; and three bedrooms each in three smaller cottages).
-Bathrooms are mostly shared though a couple are en suite; these are allocated on a first come, first served basis.
+15 rooms are available (there are nine bedrooms in the main house; and three bedrooms each in three smaller cottages).
+Bathrooms are mostly shared though a small number are en suite; these are allocated on a first come, first served basis.

 FOOD: Plentiful vegetarian food is provided, organic wherever available.
 At lunch and breakfast, you help yourself from the pantry.
-Provisions for lunch assume you’ll only require a light meal (soup, salad, sandwiches, eggs) but if you need something more substantial, or want more variety, cafés and restaurants can be found in Glengarriff village, a short walk away.
-Evening meals are provided for you but we cannot cater for very restrictive diets.
+Provisions for lunch assume you’ll only require a light meal (soup, salad, sandwiches, eggs) but if you need something more substantial, or want more variety, cafés and restaurants can be found in Glengarriff village, a short distance away.
+Delicious evening meals will be provided for us by Ali, our visiting cook, but we cannot cater for very restrictive diets.
 Straightforward vegan and wheat-free diets are fine, but if your diet means that you do not eat legumes, for example, or carbohydrates such as potatoes or rice – or if you have any serious food allergies at all – then I’m afraid you cannot be accommodated, and it is not feasible on these retreats for people to bring and cook their own food.
-If you are usually a meat/fish-eater, please don’t worry that our vegetarian meals will be low in protein! – I am very conscious of the need for balanced nutrition.
+If you are usually a meat/fish-eater, please don’t worry that our meals will be low in protein! – we’re very conscious of the need for balanced nutrition.
 If in doubt, please enquire BEFORE booking.

 ROTA: Please note that all participants must be prepared to work together on a rota basis to clear dishes after meals and maintain the dishwasher, as well as to keep the houses clean and tidy, during the retreat; each participant spends one day, or part of the day for arrival and departure days, on the rota.